 - A wealth of formats (short, long, live, podcasts, vlogs, series).

-- Robust SEO algorithm: YouTube SEO is a visibility gas pedal (see this article).
+- Robust algorithm for SEO: YouTube SEO is a visibility accelerator (see this article).

 - Highly engaged niche communities, ideal for targeted marketing.

-- Content longevity: a well-optimized video will continue to generate views and therefore revenues for many years to come.
+- Content longevity: A well-optimized video continues to generate views and therefore revenue for several years.

 - A wealth of formats (short, long, live, podcasts, vlogs, series).

-- Robust SEO algorithm: YouTube SEO is a visibility gas pedal (see this article).
+- Robust algorithm for SEO: YouTube SEO is a visibility accelerator (see this article).

 - Highly engaged niche communities, ideal for targeted marketing.

-- Content longevity: a well-optimized video will continue to generate views and therefore revenues for many years to come.
+- Content longevity: A well-optimized video continues to generate views and therefore revenue for several years.

-- Strong competition, difficult to "stand out from the crowd" without investing in quality.
+- Strong competition, difficulty in “standing out from the crowd” without qualitative investment.

 - More expensive advertising campaigns with sometimes selective entries.